 Choose Carbs With Low Glycemic Index

 A glycemic index is an important tool that determines how a specific food could affect your blood sugar.
-Refined carbs, processed foods -white bread, rice and sugary beverages, high on GI and with low amounts of fibre can cause sugar spikes.
+Refined carbs, and processed foods -white bread, rice, and sugary beverages, high on GI and with low amounts of fiber can cause sugar spikes.

-A low GI vegan diet consisting of whole-grain cereals, fibre-rich vegetables and legumes are the best foods to control blood sugar spike.
-Eating a meal with the right proportion of cereals, vegetables and protein can slow down the digestion of carbs and prevent rising levels of blood sugars.
+A low GI vegan diet consisting of whole-grain cereals, fiber-rich vegetables, and legumes are the best foods to control blood sugar spike.
+Eating a meal with the right proportion of cereals, vegetables, and protein can slow down the digestion of carbs and prevent rising levels of blood sugar.

 Watch Your Portion

-The best way to manage prediabetes is practicing the art of mindful eating.
+The best way to manage prediabetes is by practicing the art of mindful eating.
 Eat only when you are hungry, sit and eat slowly and chew the food thoroughly.
 Stop when you are full.
-Pay attention to what is being served on your plate, including the portion, flavour, colour and taste of the food.
+Pay attention to what is being served on your plate, including the portion, flavor, colour, and taste of the food.

 Top Up With Protein